derek-perry/next-tailwind-starter/README.md

 ---

 ### Description
 This repository holds the files for a simple starter example website that uses [Next.js](https://nextjs.org "Visit the official website of Next.js at NextJS.org") and [Tailwind CSS](https://tailwindcss.com "Visit the official website of Tailwind CSS at TailwindCSS.com").
 It contains readymade pages for the homepage, 404 error, and 500 error.
 This example uses the [Next-Sitemap npm package](https://npmjs.com/package/next-sitemap "Visit the Next-Sitemap npm package page at npmjs.com/package/next-sitemap") to generate a sitemap of created pages at post-build time.
+The site is static (SSG or static site generation) using [Next 14.0.1](https://nextjs.org/blog/next-14 "Read the Next.js 14 release blog post") so some [features are unsupported](https://nextjs.org/docs/app/building-your-application/deploying/static-exports "Read about how static exports affect Next functionality").

 ---

 ### Links
 - **Live Example using Netlify Deploy:** [NextTailwindStarter.netlify.app](https://nexttailwindstarter.netlify.app "Visit the live, Netlify example website for the Next+Tailwind Starter, at NextTailwindStarter.netlify.app")
-- **Live Example using GitHub Pages Deploy :** [derek-perry.github.io/next-tailwind-starter](https://derek-perry.github.io/next-tailwind-starter "Visit the live, Netlify example website for the Next+Tailwind Starter, at derek-perry.github.io/next-tailwind-starter")
+- **Live Example using GitHub Pages Deploy:** [derek-perry.github.io/next-tailwind-starter](https://derek-perry.github.io/next-tailwind-starter "Visit the live, Netlify example website for the Next+Tailwind Starter, at derek-perry.github.io/next-tailwind-starter")
 - **Next+Tailwind Starter GitHub Repository:** [github.com/derek-perry/next-tailwind-starter](https://github.com/derek-perry/next-tailwind-starter "Visit the GitHub repository for this Next+Tailwind Starter at github.com/derek-perry/next-tailwind-starter")
 - **Creator Website:** [derek-perry.com](https://derek-perry.com "Visit the website for Derek Perry, the creator of this Next+Tailwind Starter, at derek-perry.com")